kubernetes/website/content/en/docs/concepts/scheduling/kube-scheduler.md

 ### Filtering

-- `PodFitsHostPorts`: Checks if a Node has free ports (the network protocol kind) for the Pod ports the the Pod is requesting.
+- `PodFitsHostPorts`: Checks if a Node has free ports (the network protocol kind) for the Pod ports the Pod is requesting.

 - `PodFitsHost`: Checks if a Pod specifies a specific Node by it hostname.